-vehicles, plant, furniture and equipment - a percentage of the value of each class of assets in the Balance Sheet, as advised by a suitably qualified officer accumulated for the asset in the Revaluation Reserve are transferred to the Capital Adjustment Account.
+vehicles, plant, furniture and equipment - a percentage of the value of each class of assets in the Balance Sheet, as advised by a suitably qualified officer

 Programme Management of Delegated Funds

 Some funds are delegated to CPCA that HM Government require it to distribute and manage to achieve the desired outcomes.
 Government subsequently require officers of CPCA to monitor activity and report thereon regularly.
 Such funds require specific project management and this sets out the methodology for funds under management in 2018/19.